 Lack of Decision Making

 Since parents have been taking decisions for their children, the decision-making capacity of the children diminishes.
 They fail to take decisions for themselves.
-Your trust in your own decision making power is in doubt.
-Such children will constantly search for an approval on their actions and that frustrates them further.
+Their trust in their decision making power is in doubt.
+Such children will constantly search for an approval on their actions and that may cause frustration further.

 If ANY of the above-mentioned signs are familiar with your parenting style, then maybe it is time to redesign your parenting style.
 Understand the cons of this parenting style and make the necessary changes my dear parent.